🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 At a glance, the initial public offering process seems relatively simple: A private company makes its shares available to the public for the first time, hence why it’s often referred to as “going public.”

 But the initial public offering process is more detailed and complex than that.
-There are specific steps that have to take place to ensure that an IPO is completed in accordance with SEC regulations.
+There are specific steps that must take place to ensure that an IPO is completed in accordance with SEC regulations.
 The company, either on its own or while working with analysts and investors, must value the company and set an initial public offer.

 After completing due diligence, the company can move forward with an IPO announcement and choose an IPO launch date.
 Investors can then review the IPO prospectus to determine whether they want to invest or not.